Robert E. Wirsching: Early life and career

 Wirsching was born on February 15, 1846, in Meiningen, Germany, with his family immigrating to the United States in 1852 and settling in Connecticut, where he attended school.
 In 1875, he moved to Los Angeles in an attempt to seek out fortune, partnering with Samuel Rees, who would later succeed Wirsching as a Councilman, to form Rees & Wirsching.
 They did blacksmithing and built wagons in their store at Aliso Street before relocating to Los Angeles Street and selling modern agricultural items.

 Political career

 In 1889, Wirsching was elected to the Los Angeles City Council for the newly created 9th Ward.
 His tenure was short lived, only in office for a year before the next election.
 In 1896, Wirsching was elected to the Los Angeles County Board of Supervisors and assumed office on January 4, 1897.
 He was in office until 1901, to which he was succeeded by future Los Angeles mayor George Alexander.

-In 1913, Mayor Henry R. Rose announced the appointment of Wirsching to the Board of Public Utilities, assuming office on December 17, 1913.
+In 1913, Mayor Henry H. Rose announced the appointment of Wirsching to the Board of Public Utilities, assuming office on December 17, 1913.
 He was confirmed by the City Council, with President Frederick J. Whiffen against the nomination.
 In 1915, Wirsching withdrew from the candidacy to become the president of the board, but was later appointed in 1917.
 His term expired on January 11, 1922.